Commercial Decision Engines

 04

 AI accelerates analysis.
-Not judgment.
+Not agency.

 What Decisiums produces